Areas of Application

 Lubrication Hole Diagram

-All lubrication holes are closed with plug screws upon delivery.
-For lubrication, remove the relevant plug screws.
+On delivery, all lubrication holes are closed with set screws.
+For lubrication, remove the relevant set screws.

-For all bearing sizes, lubrication holes are uniformly designed with M4 threads.
+For all bearing sizes, the lubrication holes are uniformly designed with M4 threads.

 Sealing

-When using oil-air lubrication, it is recommended to equip the bearing with non-contact gap seals.
-This keeps oil-air lubrication within the bearing working space, ensuring optimal lubrication.
-Due to the minimal gap between seal and outer ring, oil-air lubrication also acts as seal air.
+When using oil-air lubrication, it is recommended to equip the bearing with a non-contact gap seal.
+This keeps the oil-air lubrication within the bearing working space, ensuring optimal lubrication.
+Due to the extremely small gap between the seal and the outer ring, the oil-air lubrication also acts as sealing air.
 This effectively protects the bearing from contamination.

 NGS Sealing Structure